mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/data.md

 ## Data Results

-Results are accessed via the matching results signal:
+Results are accessed via the matching results signal

 - `IResult`
     - `ParameterValues` property, [see below](#parametervalues-properties)
-        - Result of data request obtained from SQL RACE
+        - Result of data request obtained from SQL Race
         - Remember to call `Lock()`/`Unlock()` if retaining a reference
     - `IRequest` property (original request)
 - `ICompositeResult`